Frequently Asked Questions: Margery C Ramsay Scholarship

 Scholarship programs typically run from a few months to up to one year.
 This is followed by a period of up to six months during which the recipient prepares their final report.
 Due to the annual timing of the scholarships, it is unlikely that a scholarship would be awarded for a proposed program over 12 months in duration (excluding the report writing period).

-Can I purchase ebook readers, tablets, laptops or mobile phones in order to carry out a research project?
+Can I purchase ebook readers/tablets/laptops/mobile phones in order to carry out a research project?

-No, you cannot use scholarship funds to purchase IT equipment.
+No, you cannot purchase IT equipment using scholarship funds.

 I would like to visit another organisation as part of my scholarship program.
 Do I need to contact the host organisation first?

 Yes, it is strongly advised that you contact the host organisation to confirm their support prior to making your application.

 I am not sure of the exact cost of my airfare or other expenses at this stage.
 Can I confirm these details later?

 Your application should include your best estimate of likely costs based on information available at the time of application.
 Having a well-researched and realistic budget is an important factor in the selection process.
 The amount of funding cannot be altered after the scholarship is approved by the Library Board, but minor changes in expenses (within the budget) are to be expected.

 Can I change my itinerary or planned activities once the scholarship has been awarded?